Kyoto Prefecture: Tourism

 Kyoto City is one of the most popular tourist spots in Japan, and many people from far and wide visit there.
 Along with Tokyo, Kyoto is a favorite location for the graduation trip of Junior High and High schools.

 Some of the festivals held in Kyoto are Aoi Matsuri from 544, Gion Matsuri from 869, Ine Matsuri from the Edo-era, Daimonji Gozan Okuribi from 1662, and Jidai Matsuri from 1895.
 Every shrine and temple holds some sort of event, and many of them are open for public viewing.

 International relations

-Sister Autonomous Administrative division

 Kyoto Prefecture has sister relationships with these places: